-The new R 1100 R and R 850 R roadsters are genuine allrounders with high-torque power units.
+The R 1100 R and R 850 R roadsters are genuine all-rounders with high-torque power units.
 Long service intervals of 10,000 km and a concept ensuring superior ease of maintenance keep the cost of ownership to a minimum.
-And these are the only "naked" bikes in the market available as an option with both ABS and a fully controlled catalytic converter.

 They are also the only "naked" bikes with a height-adjustable seat where minimum height may be reduced to the particularly low level of just 760 mm or 29.9".
 Weighing 235 kg or 518 lb with full tank, these roadster machines are furthermore among the lightest motorcycles in their segment, their touring qualities being underlined above all by a maximum load capacity of 215 kg or 474 lb.
 Highly progressive suspension technology featuring the BMW Telelever and Paralever ensures maximum riding stability and excellent comfort on the road.
-And thanks to their magnificent handling, these new roadster models feel particularly at home on winding country roads simply ideal for enjoying sheer riding pleasure ...
+And thanks to their magnificent handling, these roadster models feel particularly at home on winding country roads simply ideal for enjoying sheer riding pleasure ...